CultureCounts/API-examples/Api-docs.md

  	Api endpoint to view, add, edit & delete Shares.

- 	Shares is only way that connects user & organisation to Evaluations and surveys.
+ 	Shares is the only way that connects user & organisation to Evaluations and surveys.

     - Request Methods Allowed:
       <table>